6 Simple Content Styling Tricks That Increase CTR and Conversions

 This one can turn your boring product images into eye-catching elements, which could lead to more clicks.

-Thanks to the new Gutenberg editor, this is easier than ever.
+Thanks to the block editor, this is easier than ever.

-The example from the image above is from the free plugin – Getwid Blocks
+The example in the image above comes from the free plugin Getwid Blocks, which is still maintained and sits at around 50,000 active installs.

-You can change the size, color, icon, add a description, and of course set a link to your hotspot.
+You can change the size, colour, icon, add a description, and of course set a link on each hotspot.

 Bottom Line

-‘Playing’ with your content and can be a time-consuming task, but at the end of the day, that’s what will separate your blog from all others in the same niche.
+‘Playing’ with your content can be a time-consuming task, but at the end of the day, that’s what separates your blog from all the others in the same niche.

-Make the effort to style your copies and put thought into them, while doing so.
-In the long run, this will result in a more engaged audience, better CTR, and ultimately more profits for you.
+Make the effort to style your copy and put thought into it while you’re writing.
+In the long run, this will result in a more engaged audience, better CTR, and ultimately more profit for you.

 Bozh